Genez-io/genezio-examples/javascript/todo-list-vue/README.md

-# Todo Angular App example
+# Todo VueJS App example

 This is an example of a todo application with users, auth and tasks that uses VueJS for the frontend application and Genezio for deploying and developing the backend.